isomerpages/gb-assist/pages/solutionrepo/solution2136.md

 #### Description

-Dehullers (or “shakers") that are capable of efficiently hulling, rinsing and conveying bean sprouts in a single operation.
+Dehullers (or "shakers") that are capable of efficiently hulling, rinsing and conveying bean sprouts in a single operation.

 #### Details of Solution